 This small evergreen comes from the Fukien province in the Chinese tropics.
 It is partial to warm winters, which means that it is happy as a houseplant in non-tropical areas.
 However, Fukien tea tree care is easy to get wrong, so this tree won’t do for those who tend to forget watering or plant care.

 One look at the tree may be enough to convince you to give it a try.
 It offers small, shiny forest green leaves with tiny white freckles on them.
-They are set off nicely with the delicate snowy flowers that can blossom most of the year and develop into yellow berries.
+They are set off nicely with delicate, snowy flowers that can blossom most of the year and develop into yellow berries.
 The trunk of this little plant is a rich mahogany color.

 How to Grow a Fukien Tea Tree